roboll/helmfile/README.md

 - Default values
 - Layering

-We also have dedicated documentations for the following topics you might be interested:
+We also have dedicated documentation on the following topics which might interest you:

 - [Shared Configurations Across Teams](/docs/shared-configurations-across-teams.md)

+Or join our friendly slack community in the [`#helmfile`](https://slack.sweetops.com) channel to ask questions and get help.
+Check out our [slack archive](https://archive.sweetops.com/helmfile/) for good examples of how others are using it.

 ## Using env files